MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-arc.md

     > [!TIP]
     > The response might show `"installState": "Pending"` for the first few minutes.

-1. If the state shows `Installed`, run the following command on your machine with the `kubeconfig` file pointed to your cluster, to check that all pods under the `mdc` namespace are in the `Running` state:
+1. If the state shows `Installed`, run the following command on your machine with the `kubeconfig` file pointed to your cluster.
+Then check that all pods under the `mdc` namespace are in the `Running` state.

     ```console
     kubectl get pods -n mdc